 Risk Management and Estate Planning FIN 9032 Email to a Friend An effective financial plan must account for anticipated events and issues such as retirement, taxation, education planning and investment planning as well as unanticipated realities like death, disability or major illness.
 Such a plan ensures that an estate is distributed in accordance with the wishes of the deceased and accounts for matters such as the guardianship of dependants and final liabilities.
 Our Risk Management and Estate Planning course teaches you how financial risks can be offset through the use of insurance and helps you develop a comprehensive knowledge of the features, characteristics and uses of various types of insurance (including disability, life, health, long-term care, property and liability).
 Study the estate planning process, including the unique features of different family relationships and support obligations for dependants, and explore the impact on taxation and property possession in the event of a relationship breakdown.
-Recommendation(s) You are best to complete our FIN 9030 Retirement Planning course prior to taking this course.
+Recommendation(s) You will have the most success in this course if you have already completed our FIN 9030 Retirement Planning course before you start this course.
 Contact Information 416-415-5000, ext.
-2163 email@example.com Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, please use the contact information listed above.
+2163 email@example.com Course Section(s) Available Class dates and registration for the upcoming year (September 2018 to August 2019) will be available on this website on Wednesday, July 4, 2018.
+Please visit this page again on that date.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.